Official Information Act requests

-If you wish to make a request for information held by Customs you can complete the online form.
+If you wish to make a request for information held by Customs you can email us, write to us, call us or complete the online form.

 We will to respond to you as soon as reasonably practicable, and in any case not later than 20 working days after the day on which the request was received by Customs.